rojoangel/12moths-12katas/4-mars-rover-kata/NOTES.md

 Implement obstacle detection before each move to a new square.
 If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point and reports the obstacle.
 ```

-Some sort of exception needs to be thrown at some stage.
+Reimplemented collision detection to be based on exceptions.
+@ todo add Obstacles